 A Lost Data condition causes data transfer to stop, stops tape motion (at the next record gap), and sets the lost data status bit.
-A new Read or Write operation cannot begin until the Lost Data condition is cleared by a Master Clear, Clear Channel instruction, or new Connect or Function operation.
-In most cases, the Lost Data condition leaves the data channel active (i. e., the Read or Write operation remains uncompleted).
-Thus, a new Connect or Function operation cannot be initiated until the channel active condition is cleared by a Master Clear, or Stop Channel Activity function code.
+A new Read or Write operation cannot begin until the Lost Data condition is cleared by a Master Clear, or a Clear Channel instruction.
+In most cases, the Lost Data condition leaves the data channel active (i.e., the Read or Write operation remains uncompleted).
+Thus, a new Connect or Function operation cannot be initiated until the channel active condition is cleared by a Master Clear, Clear Channel instruction, or Stop Channel Activity function code.